Silver Swan (brand)

-Silver Swan is a Filipino condiment brand owned by NutriAsia through its subsidiary First PGMC Enterprises, Inc. It was first introduced as a soy sauce brand in 1942 by Sy Bun Suan.
-Later on, the brand was expanded to include vinegar, fish sauce, chili sauce and oyster sauce.
+Silver Swan is a Filipino condiments brand owned by NutriAsia through its subsidiary First PGMC Enterprises, Inc. It was first introduced as a soy sauce brand in 1942.
+Later on, the brand was expanded to include vinegar, fish sauce, chili sauce, oyster sauce, and other Filipino specialty condiments.

 History

-Established in the early 1940s, Silver Swan began its journey with the manufacture of soy sauce in Malabon.
-The brand name Silver Swan was derived from the name of its original owner, the late Sy Bun Suan, who set up a small-scale, family-owned venture in Manila’s Chinatown.
+Established in the early 1940s, Silver Swan began with the manufacture of its soy sauce in Malabon.
+The brand name Silver Swan was derived from the name of its original owner, the late Filipino entrepreneur Sy Bun Suan, who set up a small-scale, family-owned venture in Manila’s Chinatown.
 Silver Swan has since expanded its production of condiments and food products from soy sauce to vinegar, fish sauce, salted black beans, chili sauce, hot sauce, oyster sauce, and worcestershire sauce.

 Products

+Silver Swan condiments and products include: